leggedrobotics/workflows/best-practices/cpp/README.md

 ## ROS integration

 ROS should be used as the middle layer for nodes to communicate.
 For your main code, create standalone libraries and provide a ROS-interface.
 Don’t put ROS dependencies in the core of your algorithm!
-(From here)

 A good example on how to properly do this is the grid_map package from Anybotics: [grid_map](https://github.com/ANYbotics/grid_map).